tombichot/advent-of-code-2024/README.md

 <b> My C++ solutions for the Advent of Code 2024. </b>

 Day 1: Historian Hysteria ⭐⭐
 Day 2: Red-Nosed Reports ⭐⭐
+Day 3: Mull It Over ⭐⭐

 ## License
 The MIT License.